yusefmosiah/Choir.chat/docs/levels/level0.md

 -   **Enhanced Token Economy and Reward System (RL-Driven CHIP):**
     -   **CHIP Tokens as Training Signals for AI:** Evolved the CHIP token to act as training signals for AI models, driving a self-improving AI ecosystem.
     -   **Novelty and Citation Rewards:** Implemented novelty rewards for original prompts and citation rewards for salient contributions, algorithmically distributed by AI models.
-    -   **FQHO Contract as Data Marketplace Foundation:** Defined the FQAHO contract as the basis for a data marketplace within Choir, enabling CHIP-based data access and contribution pricing.
+    -   **Contract as Data Marketplace Foundation:** Defined the contract as the basis for a data marketplace within Choir, enabling CHIP-based data access and contribution pricing.
     -   **"AI Supercomputer Box" Vision:** Incorporated the "AI Supercomputer Box" concept as a tangible product embodiment of the Choir platform and CHIP token utility, envisioning a premium, rent-to-own consumer appliance for private, personalized AI and content creation.

 ### Removed